jaclu/tmux-packet-loss/README.md

 ||
 @packet-loss_hist_avg_display | 0             | 1 = Also show historical average when current losses are displayed
 @packet-loss_hist_avg_minutes | 30            | Minutes to keep historical average
+@packet-loss_hist_separator   | ~             | Separator current/historical losses.
+Be aware that if you set it to a special char, you need to prefix it with backslash!
 ||
 @packet-loss_color_alert      | yellow        | Use this color if loss is at or above @packet-loss_level_alert
 @packet-loss_color_crit       | red           | Use this color if loss is at or above @packet-loss_level_crit